9 Best Whale Watching Tours in Reykjavik

 Iceland's Golden Circle| ©wandereringJ

-This combined experience is one of my favorites because it takes you to see some of Iceland's most beautiful scenery found in the Golden Circle and the volcanic crater of Kerid in Reykjavik, but also takes you on an excursion to see marine species native to this island.
+This combined experience is one of my favorites because it takes you to see some of Iceland's most beautiful landscapes found in the Golden Circle and the volcanic crater of Kerid in Reykjavik, but also takes you on a tour to see marine species native to this island.

-The approximately ten-hour activity will start with whale watching and after this will take you directly to visit the most interesting places of the Golden Circle such as Thingvellir National Park, Gullfoss waterfalls or the thermal area of Geysir.
+The approximately ten-hour activity will start with whale watching and after this will take you straight to the most interesting places of the Golden Circle such as Thingvellir National Park, Gullfoss waterfalls or the thermal area of Geysir.

 • Price: about 148 euros per person.